exaloop/codon/docs/sphinx/build.rst

 Build
 -----

-The following can generally be used to build Seq.
+The following can generally be used to build Codon.
 The build process will automatically download and build several smaller dependencies.

 .. code-block:: bash